JaywongWang/DenseVideoCaptioning/README.md

 Train dense-captioning model using the script train.py.

 First pre-train the proposal module for around 5 epochs.
 Set train_proposal=True and train_caption=False.
-Then train the whold dense-captioning model by setting train_proposal=True and train_caption=True.
+Then train the whole dense-captioning model by setting train_proposal=True and train_caption=True.

 ### Prediction